PRappalini/AWS-OBSERVABILITY-WORKSHOP/docs/13-live_tail.md

 - **events/s** –> The number of events streamed to the console
 - **% displayed** –> The percentage of filtered events shown

+For example, *100 events/s, 60% displayed* indicates that 167 filtered events were available, but only 100 (the maximum rate) were streamed to the console.
+Dropped log events are discarded from the Live Tail display only.
+They continue to be processed and saved to **CloudWatch Logs**.